Last updated: November 2, 2023

 Become familiar with an open source Unix system

 use a Linux distribution becomes essential for any ethical hacker.
-This is because these systems are more secure than Windows or macOS operating systems, and they offer a wider range of tools and resources for penetration testing.
+Indeed, these systems are more secure than operating systems Windows or macOS, and they offer a wider range of tools and resources for penetration testing.

 Although the first steps may be difficult, don't give up.
 The command line syntax can be confusing at first, and configuring some tools can be complex.
 However, with time and patience, you will be able to achieve feats with operating systems such as Kali Linux.